szschaler/henshin_xdsmls/README.md

 5. Run a runtime instance of GEMOC Studio
 6. Import the `.design`, `.henshin`, and the `.example` projects from the example project.
 Inspect them and follow the instructions in the example project readme to run the debugger.

+## Features

+Annotating any LHS node with `Target` will make the match of that node the target of the rule application for purposes of the GEMOC debugger.
+This will make for better representation in the GEMOC stack trace.
+Only LHS nodes and no multi-nodes can be annotated at this point.

 ## Publications

 1. Steffen Zschaler: Adding a HenshinEngine to GEMOC Studio: An experience report.
 GEMOC Workshop 2018.